TheThingsNetwork/docs/_content/gateways/packet-forwarder/ttn.md

 # TTN Packet Forwarder

 **⚠️ The development of this packet forwarder has been put on hold.
 We're currently working on new tools to make gateways easier to manage, that we will make public when ready.
-In the meanwhile, we recommend to use other packet forwarders ([Semtech packet forwarder](https://github.com/Lora-net/packet_forwarder), [MP packet forwarder](https://github.com/kersing/packet_forwarder)).
+In the meanwhile, we recommend to use other packet forwarders (e.g. the [Semtech UDP Packet Forwarder](semtech-udp)).
 To learn more, join the discussion on [the forum](https://www.thethingsnetwork.org/forum/t/new-ttn-packet-forwarder-available/7644/46).**

 The TTN Packet Forwarder is a new packet forwarder, developed by the Things Network Core Team in Go.
 Builds for a selection of gateways, and documentation on how it is built, is available [on GitHub](https://github.com/TheThingsNetwork/packet_forwarder).
 Among the features of this packet forwarder:

-+ Built in [Golang](https://golang.org) and open-source
+* Built in [Golang](https://golang.org) and open-source

-+ Connects with the [Gateway Connector protocol](../start/connection.html#gateway-connector-protocol): authentified, reliable and encrypted
+* Connects with the [Gateway Connector protocol](../start/connection.html#gateway-connector-protocol): authentified, reliable and encrypted

-+ Pre-built for multiple gateways, and build instructions available for all SPI LoRa gateways
+* Pre-built for multiple gateways, and build instructions available for all SPI LoRa gateways

 ## Installation